neilsf/xcb-ext-hires/README.md

     if hi_dotset!(<x>, <y>) = 1 then <statement>

-This is a function that returns 1 if the pixel at <x>, <y> is set, 0 otherwise.
+This is a function that returns 1 if the pixel at (x,y) is set, 0 otherwise.

 ## hi_line